BernardQuatermass/exim-wiki/ObtainingExim.md

 The primary source distribution is from the main *exim.org* site.
-See [https://downloads.exim.org/exim4/](https://downloads.exim.org/exim4/) for the source packages, which are always accompanied by detached GPG Signatures.
+See [https://downloads.exim.org/exim4/](https://downloads.exim.org/exim4/) for the source packages, which are always accompanied by detached OpenPGP (aka "PGP", "GPG") Signatures.

 You can find a list of all the current [www mirror